 Q: What do you see for the future of The Ottawa Hospital?

 A: I think the future is super bright for The Ottawa Hospital.
 I look forward to it becoming a world leader in patient care and groundbreaking research, and a world-leading centre in training the next generation of clinicians and researchers and allied health professionals.
-With the new Civic development being built, there will be a major boost to all of this.
+With the New Campus Development being built, there will be a major boost to all of this.
 I will also look forward to seeing more diversity at every level involved in patient care, decision making, research discoveries, as well as management.
 This I see happening in the next few years, so I’m super confident.

 Q: What’s next for you personally and professionally?